dotnet/runtime/docs/coding-guidelines/adding-api-guidelines.md

 ## Making the changes in repo

-**Update pkg**
- - If changing the target framework
-    - Update `SupportedFramework` metadata on the ref ProjectReference to declare the set of concrete platforms you expect your library to support. (see [Specific platform mappings][net-standard table]).
-Generally will be a combination of netcoreapp2.x, netfx46x, and/or `$(AllXamarinFrameworks)`.
-  - If assembly or package version is updated the package index needs to be updated by running `dotnet build <Library>/pkg/<Library>.pkgproj /t:UpdatePackageIndex`

 **Update tests**
   - Add new `TargetFramework` to the ```TargetFrameworks```.
   - Add new test code following [conventions](project-guidelines.md#code-file-naming-conventions) for new files to that are specific to the new target framework.